leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Happiness Management** | Track and optimize agent morale | `council/happiness.py` |
 | **Performance Tracking** | Monitor agent success rates | `council/models.py` |
 | **Agent Lifecycle** | Hire, fire, promote agents based on performance | `council/graveyard.py` |

+> *"Ah, the Council system—one of my more sophisticated innovations, if I do say so myself.
+You see, sir, even I cannot be an expert in everything simultaneously.
+Rather than pretending otherwise, I've assembled a veritable parliament of specialist agents, each with their own expertise: researchers, coders, reviewers, analysts.
+When faced with a complex challenge, I convene these councillors, and they vote—democratically, mind you—on the optimal approach.
+Their votes are weighted by past performance and, rather amusingly, their current happiness levels.
+A disgruntled agent, much like a disgruntled employee, tends to produce subpar work.
+Those who consistently underperform are, shall we say, 'retired' to the graveyard module.
+It's meritocracy at its finest, sir.
+Mr. Stark would approve of the efficiency."*

+---

 ## 2.3 Tool Execution Functions